untra/untra.github.io/philosophy.md

 CAP theorem applies to just about every database, document store or at-rest state.
 This ties into _there is no right way to do software engineering_; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the resources and problem.

 ### Sorting takes O(n log n) , sorted search takes O (log n)
 This nuance is important to remember.
-It means that caching and pre-processed structures can improve performance by given heuristics to algorithms.
+It means that caching and pre-processed data structures can improve algorithm performance when fed clean data.
 If you have a sorted list or a binary search tree, you can have very efficient log n access if you perform reasonable maintenance to keep your index sorted.
 This is a phenomena in real life; Becoming organized takes a lot of effort, but staying organized takes far less.

+Clean data and organization is the recipe for high-performing software.

+### Garbage in, garbage out
+If you are performing statistics or machine learning or any general variety of linear regression, make sure that your training data is clean and consistent and conducive to the modeling you intend to perform.
+Bad Data will give bad results from which bad conclusions will be derived.
+Bad data models will turn into bad robots which will turrn into bad robot conclusions.
+And those bad conclusions will turn into bad judgements against good people.

+Make sure the feedback you are receiving is the intended feedback you want from your input.
+Measure your models.
+Give them good inputs and expect good results.
+Give them garbage inputs and train the models to indicate "unknown" as a viable conclusion.

+It also helps to constrain the scope of the input data.
+Machine learning to detect credit card fraud is very reasonable; credit card transactions, while being complex and PII sensitive data structures, have finite and bounded shapes that will plot nicely to a convex N-space.

 ### You cannot change what you cannot first measure.
-Performance should always take second place to function.
-If it worked at all is a prerequisite to working efficiently.
+Performance should always take second fiddle to function.
+Working at all is a prerequisite to working efficiently.
 But improvement first requires measurement.
-That's why every great training montage starts with a weigh-in on a scale.
+That's why every great training montage starts with a weigh-in on a scale: there is no victory in progress without first seeing how much effort it takes to achieve that progress.

 ### _"Premature optimization is the root of all evil."_
 \- Donald Knuth